brianjbayer/sample-login-capybara-rspec/README.md

 ## Overview

-> :unamused: Currently Microsoft Edge Browser is not supported
+> :unamused: Currently neither Microsoft Edge nor Apple Safari
-> in this project per brianjbayer/sample-login-capybara-rspec#97
+> browsers are supported in this project per
+> brianjbayer/sample-login-capybara-rspec#97

 This is an example of End-To-End (E2E) Tests/Acceptance Test Driven Development (ATDD) using